Who We Are

 OUR MANIFESTO

-We know that for us to live, oppression must die.We believe that health, fitness, and mental well-being are not luxuries but integral facets of an enriched life.
-We are committed to helping our community find freedom by aiding in the dismantlement of structural and institutionalized racism in our schools, communities, businesses, healthcare and judicial systems.
+We know that for us to live, oppression must die.We believe that health, fitness, and mental well-being are not privileges but essential components of a fulfilling life.
+Our commitment lies in empowering our community by actively working to dismantle structural and institutional racism within schools, communities, businesses, healthcare, and the judicial system, fostering a more just and equitable society.

 |

-We know that when you invest in Black women, you are investing in the community as a whole.We desire to live in a world in which generational wealth in the Black community is achieved and maintained.
-We are committed to creating a pathway to a self-sustained infrastructure within the Black community through entrepreneurial
+We know that when you invest in Black women, you are investing in the community as a whole.We desire to live in a world where generational wealth within the Black community is not only achieved but sustained.
+Our commitment is to foster a self-sufficient infrastructure by promoting entrepreneurial networking and advancing financial literacy, empowering individuals to build lasting economic prosperity.

 |